 - Diagnoses and diseases.

 Components 2 to 6 inclusive are collectively called 'processes of care'.

 Pregnancy, family planning

 Figure 1: The structure of the International Classification of Primary Care—Version 2 (ICPC-2)

 3 Release content

 Note: This document provides release information about the map from the GP/FP subset to ICPC-2.
-Release information about the GP/FP subset can be found in the January 2017 SNOMED CT to General Practitioner/Family Practitioner (GP/FP) Reasons for Encounter/Health Issues SNOMED CT package Release Notes - January 2018.
+Release information about the GP/FP subset can be found in the General Practitioner/Family Practitioner (GP/FP) Reasons for Encounter/Health Issues SNOMED CT package Release Notes - January 2018.